 Some of The Best Lawn Grasses For Northern Georgia

 This region of the United States tends to enjoy warm, mild seasonal conditions during much of the year.
-Property owners may discover benefits in selecting grass species capable of sustaining drought conditions in locations which restrict lawn watering.
+Property owners may discover benefits in selecting grass species capable of sustaining drought conditions in locations that restrict lawn watering.
 Some varieties of grasses classified as “warm season” candidates fall into this category.
 By contrast, plants acclimated to cooler locations typically display a greater tolerance for cold temperatures.
 (However, some cool weather grasses do require copious water.)

 Zoysia Grass: This type of hardy grass thrives in the Central United States, especially east of the Mississippi River.
-It won’t grow exuberantly during cold weather, but does produce slowly developing lawns in locations with mild conditions.
+It won’t grow exuberantly during cold weather but does produce slowly developing lawns in locations with mild conditions.
 Narrow blades of Zoysia Grass grow closely together producing a rich ground covering.

 St. Augustine Grass: Georgia residents who own low-lying, wet yards may discover advantages in planting this species of grass.
 Native to Florida, this warm weather variety requires copious water.
 It produces thick blades of light green grass.

 Tall Fescue Grass: Classified as a cool weather plant, Tall Fescue Grass experiences rapid growth during Spring and Autumn months.
 It displays better heat tolerance than some other cool weather grasses, however.